PLhery/node-twitter-api-v2/doc/examples.md

 ### <a name='Withapp-onlycredentials'></a>With app-only credentials

-This kind of auth is accepted on Twitter endpoints with `"OAuth 2.0 Bearer token"` (or Application context) mentionned in documentation.
+This kind of auth is accepted on Twitter endpoints with `"OAuth 2.0 Bearer token"` (or Application context) mentioned in documentation.

 ```ts
 const client = new TwitterApi('<YOUR-TWITTER-BEARER-TOKEN>');